Lyapunov Analysis of Least Squares Based Direct Adaptive Control: Lyapunov-Like Function Composition and Analysis for Least-Squares Based Direct MRAC

-With the gradient based adaptive law \eqref{gradient_lyapunov} with constant adaptive $\Gamma$ gain, fast adaptation can be achieved only by using a large adaptive gain to reduce the tracking error rapidly.
-However, introduction of a large adaptive gain $\Gamma$ in many cases leads to high-frequency oscillations which adversely affect robustness of the adaptive control law.
-As adaptive gain increases, time delay for a standard MRAC decreases causing loss of robustness.
+With the gradient based adaptive law \eqref{eq:thetadot} with constant adaptive $\Gamma$ gain, fast adaptation can be achieved only by using a large adaptive gain to reduce the tracking error rapidly.
+However, introduction of a large adaptive gain $\Gamma$ in many cases leads to high-frequency oscillations which adversely affects robustness of the adaptive control law.

-Unlike the gradient based adaptive law \eqref{gradient_lyapunov} with constant adaptive gain $\Gamma$, generation of a time varying adaptive law gain matrix $P(t)$ that is adjusted based on identification error during estimation process, would allow an initial large adaptive gain to be set arbitrarily and then to be driven to lower values to adaptively achieve the desired tracking performance.
+Unlike the gradient based adaptive law \eqref{eq:thetadot} with constant adaptive gain $\Gamma$, generation of a time varying adaptive law gain matrix $P(t)$ that is adjusted based on identification error during estimation process, would allow an initial large adaptive gain to be set arbitrarily and then to be driven to lower values to adaptively achieve the desired tracking performance.

 For generation of the time varying gain $P(t)$, an efficient systematic approach is use of LS based adaptive laws, which are observed to have the advantage of faster convergence and robustness to measurement noises \cite{fidan,guler1,guler2,krstic,ls3}.
-Next, we propose a formal constructive analysis framework for integration of recursive LS (RLS) based estimation to direct adaptive control, following the typical steps above, but constructing a new Lyapunov-like function for the analysis to replace \eqref{lyapunov_direct} and end up with a control law that is either the same as or similar to \eqref{controlinputdirect} together with and adaptive law that is the RLS based alternative of \eqref{gradient_lyapunov}.
+Next, we propose a formal constructive analysis framework for integration of recursive LS (RLS) based parameter identification to direct adaptive control, following the steps above, but constructing a new Lyapunov-like function to replace \eqref{eq:V1}, aiming to formally establish am adaptive control scheme law that involves the control structure \eqref{eq:omega_up_MRAC} and an RLS based alternative of the adaptive law \eqref{eq:thetadot}.

-A reverse process of this analysis, starting with the following RLS based alternative of the adaptive law will be given in the following design.
-We define $\dot{\theta}$ in terms of RLS algorithm by replacing the constant adaptive gain $\Gamma$ with the time-varying gain matrix $P(t)$.
-In this regard, we write Lyapunov-like function in \eqref{lyapunov_direct} as follows:
+Aiming to replace the constant adaptive gain $\Gamma$ with a time-varying gain matrix $P(t)$, consider the following Lyapunov-like function in place of \eqref{eq:V1}: